shanetutwiler/bayesworkflow/README.md

 5. Fit Model to Data

-  Content: The script uses the prior information determined in the previous steps to fit a Bayesian multilevel model to the simulated data.
+  Content: The script uses the prior information determined in the previous steps to fit a Bayesian multilevel model to the imported data.
 The actual fitting process is implemented using the chosen priors.

 6. Scrutinize the Model